UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_1.md

     print(a, b, c, d, e, f, g, h, i, j)
     ```

-!!! question "2.14.2"
+## Exercise 1.2: question 2.14.2

 Add parenthesis to the expression `6 * 1 - 2`
 to change its value from 4 to -6.

 ???- question "Answer"